Select which door below you would like the pet door fitted to

 Large 400mm x 260mm 491mm x 354mm 462mm x 325mm

-Using tape, measure the cut out size for your chosen pet door size from innermost edge of door frame.
+STEP 2.
+Using tape, measure 300mm in height and 250mm in width from innermost edge of door frame.
 Mark with marker pen.
+(Refer Figure 1.)

 (Refer Figure 3).